helsing72/ops/Doc/MulticastTransport.md

 ---

-_Note, this is the default transport of OPS 4 and is the only one fully supported by all platforms (i.e. C++, C# and Java)._
+_Note, this is the default transport of OPS 4 and is the only one fully supported by all platforms (i.e. C++, C#, Java, Delphi, Python and Ada)._

 ---